haravetskyy/harbor-task/README.md

 ### **3. Install Dependencies**

-Install all required Node.js packages for both the frontend and backend:
+Install all required Node.js packages for both the apps/frontend and backend:

 ```bash
 ./script.sh install